-How to Approach a Cocaine-Addicted Loved One
+How to Approach a Loved One About Their Cocaine Addiction

-Try to avoid language that stigmatizes your loved one or his addiction, and don’t blame him for his addiction.
-As much as you can, try to speak to him as though he was suffering from any other disease.
-Addiction is widely recognized as a chronic, relapsing disease of the brain.
-While it may have been your loved one’s choice to use in the beginning, the changes that take place in the brain make it extremely difficult for them to stop.
+Try to avoid language that stigmatizes your loved one or their addiction, and don’t blame them for it.
+As much as you can, try to speak to them as though they are suffering from any other disease.
+Addiction is widely recognized as a chronic, relapsing disease of the brain.3 While it may have been your loved one’s choice to use in the beginning, the changes that take place in the brain make it extremely difficult for them to stop.

 - How to cope with stress relating to the person’s cocaine use.